< Back

 *Assumption.
 Wood, 191 x 137.

-The Virgin ascends in a choir of seraphs, the apostles standing below.
-She is removing her girdle.
+The Virgin, standing on the back of an angel, ascends in a choir of seraphs.
+Four other angels play musical instruments (triangle, lute, recorder and lira da braccio).
+The apostles stand below.
+The Virgin is removing her girdle.
 According to legend, it was caught by St Thomas, who is shown rushing down the hillside in the right distance.
 From the Scuola of Santa Maria Maggiore (next to the Franciscan monastery of the same name), which was closed in 1812.
 Palma was paid 50 ducats for the picture in February 1514.
 Tullio Lombardo was paid twice as much for the marble frame.
 The gap at the bottom was probably made when a tabernacle was installed.
 Restored in 1993.

 St Peter Enthroned with Saints.
 Canvas (transferred), 287 x 183.